felix-lang/felix/doc/tutorial/loops.rst

 when writing while loops that the condition eventually becomes false, unless, of course, you intend an infinite loop.

-for loop
+For loop
 --------

-For loops feature a control variable which is usually modified each iterator, until a terminal condition is met.
+For loops feature a control variable which is usually modified each iteration, until a terminal condition is met.
 The simplest for loop uses a slice:

 .. code-block:: felix